 Lester W. Young, Jr.

-Lester W. Young, Jr. has made creating opportunities “where every student can be successful” the guiding principle of his public service career of more than 40 years.
-He has held several positions in the New York City Department of Education that include: Teacher, Guidance Counselor, and Supervisor of Special Education.
-Dr. Young was appointed Principal of The General Daniel “Chappie” James Jr. School, (PS 183 CSD 23 Brooklyn) in 1983.
-During his tenure as Principal, PS 183 was recognized as a School of Excellence by the United States Department of Education (USDOE) and the New York State Education Department (NYSED) in 1987.
+Lester W. Young, Jr. has made creating opportunities “where every student can be successful” the guiding principle of his more than 50 years of public service.
+He began his career with the New York City Department of Education, holding positions as: Teacher, Guidance Counselor, Supervisor of Special Education and Principal.
+During his tenure as Principal, PS 183 Brooklyn (Ocean-Hill Brownsville), was recognized as a School of Excellence by the United States Department of Education (USDOE) and the New York State Education Department (NYSED) in 1987.

-Dr. Young was recruited by Commissioner Thomas Sobel to serve in the positions of Assistant and Associate Commissioner of Education with the NYSED in 1988 and led the department’s efforts in NYC (including establishing the Brooklyn Office of NYSED located at 55 Hanson Place, Brooklyn).
-As Associate Commissioner, Dr. Young’s portfolio included state-wide leadership responsibility for the Offices of School Improvement, Community Schools, Bilingual Education, and Migrant Services and Education.
+Dr. Young also served as Assistant and Associate Commissioner with the NYSED (1988- 1993) and led the department’s efforts in NYC.
+Dr. Young’s portfolio included state-wide leadership responsibility for the Offices of School Improvement, Community Schools, Bilingual Education, and Migrant Services and Education.

-In March 2008 Lester W. Young, Jr. was appointed by the New York State Legislature as Regent At Large, The University of the State of New York to serve out the unexpired term of Vice Chancellor Emerita, Dr. Adelaide L. Sanford and he is currently serving his third term as Regent At Large.
+In March 2008 Lester W. Young, Jr. was appointed by the New York State Legislature as Regent At Large, The University of the State of New York and in April 2020 was appointed by the NYS Legislature to a fourth term as Regent At Large.
 Dr. Young co-chairs the P-12 Education Committee and the Regents Workgroup on Early Learning and Early Childhood Education; he chairs the Regents Workgroup to Improve Outcomes for Boys and Young Men of Color.
-His leadership in this area led to the establishment of the NYS My Brother’s Keeper initiative and under the leadership of Speaker Carl Heastie and the NYS Legislature, New York State remains the only state in the nation to have the My Brother’s Keeper initiative enacted into NYS Law (NYS MBK, in just four years, has grown from five communities in 2016 to 25 communities and seven of the nine Tribal Nations in 2020).
-Significant Board of Regents Publications sponsored under his leadership include:
+His leadership in this area led to the establishment of the NYS My Brother’s Keeper initiative and under the leadership of the NYS Legislature, New York State remains the only state in the nation to have the My Brother’s Keeper initiative enacted into NYS law.

 Dr. Young is profiled in Men of Courage II, documenting the lives and achievements of 27 African American Men.
 He is also a contributing writer to Child by Child: The Comer Process for Change in Education, 1999.
+Dr. Young received the Ed.D. degree from Fordham University and M.S. degree from Brooklyn College.
 Dr. Young is married to Dr. Renee Young and are the proud parents of one son.